 Writers write.
 Actors read.
 Audience listens.
 Everybody wins.

 Established in April 2007, Liars' League is a themed monthly fiction night, where professional actors (from our company of around 100) read new short stories by writers from around the world.
-Events are held at The Phoenix pub in Cavendish Square, Central London, and readings are filmed in HD for YouTube and podcast for free download: currently, our online archive holds over 300 stories.
+Events are held at The Phoenix pub in Cavendish Square, Central London, and readings are filmed in HD for YouTube and podcast for free download: our ever-growing online archive holds over 300 stories and counting.

 Want to come along or contribute?